nvnptit/iOS_Script/README.md

-# Some good tips about Shadowrocket and V2rayNG
+# Block ADS with Shadowrocket and V2rayNG
 # Active-InApp

 ## Block ADS for Shadowrocket